Arman2409/svg-colorizer/README.md

 * `stop`: An array containing all stop color strings used in the SVG for gradients (if applicable).

 ### node
-Functions of node get thes same parameters as in client but instead of <i>SVG HTML element</i> they take a <i>string of an SVG HTML element</i>.Note that all functions of node return something and you should keep that value returned from them to use furthermore.
+Functions of node get thes same parameters as in client but instead of *SVG HTML element* they take a *string of an SVG HTML element*.Note that all functions of node return something and you should keep that value returned from them to use furthermore.

 ### common
 #### 1. `randomColor([format])`